"Prêt-à-porter Hong Kong Collection 2020"

 The City wants from you all or nothing!
-Nevertheless, I have had mostly positive experiences in New York, which may also be due to the fact that I spent most of my time with artists.
+Nevertheless, I have had mostly positive experiences in New York, which may also be due to the fact that I spent most of my time with artists and inspiring muses.
 I learned something about racism from ethnic minorities as a reflex reaction to the humiliations that WASP' s have done to them.
 I have experienced hostilities from snooty Fils à Papa, Rat Race Athletes on prescription drugs...
 Cocaine Zombies also amused me with their high-altitude ego flights and pitful crashes.
 On the other hand, I've met great artists, philosophers, birds of paradise and wonderful spinners, also a few months later I fraternized with an American artist.
 We did it with a large knife that he rammed into a workshop table.
 We crossed our bleeding arms and swore an oath...
 When I met his mother, she said proudly: "Now I have two magnificent sons and now American blood flows in your veins."
 Well for me it is quid pro quo like it should be...since I have already fraternized with three brothers from other mothers... ok, then we now both have at least Alpha Centauric-Austrian-Jewish-Serbian-German-French-American blood in our veins...
 Not to forget the genes in us from the hordes of Romans, Vikings, Slavs, Helens, Arabs, Saxons, Huns, Mongols, Crusaders, Ottomans, Janitsjars… who plundered the world for centuries and raped all the women they encountered and last but not least our primaeval African ancestors.

 What are nationalities anyway?
 They are inventions to divide, tag and rule people in herds.
 Then they are further divided into classes, ancestry, belief, political, sexual orientation and so on.
 The broad acceptance of these classifications by people of the Millenium 3.0 will remain a mystery to me even though I understand the principle of the bilateral ulterior motives in the game of master and servant.